JacksonRudd/JacksonRudd.github.io/_posts/2022-09-17-discrete-data-qual.md

 *In non-trivial discrete data systems there will always be quality issues that are undetectable.*

-Sadly, this also carries over to the continuos case, which we will cover in the future.
+Sadly, this also carries over to the continuous case, which we will cover in the future.

 As we gather more expectations about the real world, we can add constraints, which will lower $$\lvert P \rvert$$, and raise the data coverage.